MicrosoftDocs/dynamics-365-fraud-protection/content/signup.md

 To begin, visit our [Dynamics 365 Fraud Protection preview page](https://go.microsoft.com/fwlink/?linkid=2085136), select **Request Preview**, and complete your request form.

 Upon qualifying for the preview, you will receive an email with a link and sign up instructions.
-Select the link to create your Dynamics 365 Fraud Protection account.
+Select the link to sign up and create your Dynamics 365 Fraud Protection account.
 If you already have an Azure tenant, you can add Dynamics 365 Fraud Protection to your existing tenant.
 If you have no tenant, you can create one while signing up.

 ## Review legal agreements